ingo/ingo.github.io/_recipes/andy_ricker_s_kai_yaang_whole_roasted_young_chicken_from_pok_pok.md

 author: Andy Ricker
 category: Entrees
 description: This whole roasted young chicken is inspired by the incredible flavors of Thai street food.
-It's marinated in garlic, black pepper, and coriander then grilled over charcoal for an unbelievable depth of flavor with crispy skin and succulent meat.
+It's marinated overnight in garlic, black pepper, and coriander then grilled over charcoal for an unbelievable depth of flavor with crispy skin and succulent meat.
+The charcoal cooking provides a smoky aroma and flavor that ovens can't replicate.
+Served with a spicy dipping sauce, it's a must-try recipe for Thai cuisine fans or anyone who loves a great roasted chicken.
 image: andy_ricker_s_kai_yaang_whole_roasted_young_chicken_from_pok_pok.jpg
 original_title: Kai Yaang
 size: 2 servings